Philadelphia resident voices safety concerns after dirt bike, ATV riders fill city streets

 Philadelphia police officers could be seen tailing the group as they continued down the street.

-Action News has learned the ride and others like it that have occurred this weekend coincide with the commemorative trek in connection with the death of a well-known stunt rider killed in the city in 2014.
+Action News has learned the ride and others like it this weekend coincide with the commemorative trek in connection with the death of a well-known stunt rider killed in the city in 2014.

-In 2018, Action News covered the massive ride honoring 23-year-old Kyrell Tyler known as "Dirt Bike Rell."
+In 2018, Action News covered a massive ride honoring 23-year-old Kyrell Tyler known as "Dirt Bike Rell."

 CROWDED STREET: A large group of ATV/dirt bike riders crowded the area near Spring Garden St & Pennsylvania Avenue this evening.— George Solis (@GeorgeSolis) October 18, 2021